Noisy intermediate-scale quantum simulation of the one-dimensional wave equation: Introduction

 Numerical approaches to model wave propagation on classical hardware can broadly be classified into either spatial finite difference methods or spectral methods.
 While spatial finite difference methods discretize space into a finite grid, spectral methods discretize the frequency spectrum; both methods discretize time into explicit time steps~\cite{etgen1989accurate, etgen2007computational, fornberg1986seg}.
 However, whereas spatial finite difference methods calculate gradients across a finite convolutional derivative stencil in the spatial domain, spectral methods convert the spatial domain to the Fourier domain, apply the derivative operator and then convert back to the spatial domain.
 Generally, spatial finite difference methods require higher-resolution grids to achieve the same accuracy as spectral methods because of the dispersion that occurs due to the spatial discretization.
 On the contrary, spectral methods incur a computational overhead due to the forward and backward Fourier transforms.
 In addition, the Fourier transform requires all-to-all communication, limiting the ability of the spectral method to be efficiently distributed across a high-performance computing cluster.
 Nevertheless, the spectral method remains advantageous for many applications due to the lower numerical dispersion, allowing the use of lower spatial resolution grids for similar accuracy.

 Like their classical counterparts, quantum algorithms for simulating PDEs on quantum computers typically aim to prepare solutions by discretizing time and/or space.
-A key property of quantum algorithms is the ability to encode the discretized solution in the amplitudes of a quantum state and thereby achieve exponential memory compression~\cite{Wiesner1996Simulations,ZalkaSimulating1998,ChuangQuantum2010}.
+A key property of quantum algorithms is the ability to encode the discretized solution in the amplitudes of a quantum state and thereby achieve exponential memory compression~\cite{ZalkaSimulating1998, ChuangQuantum2010, childs2022quantum}.
 By contrast, classical methods scale linearly with memory, meaning a 3D grid of twice the resolution requires $\times$ 8 the memory ($\times$ 2 for each dimension).
-Given the slow growth of accessible memory, this imposes a classical ceiling for high resolution wave equation modelling.
-A variety of quantum algorithms have been proposed to simulating both linear and non-linear PDEs.
-These include algorithms based on solving linear equations~\cite{Cao2013Quantum,berry2014high,Berry2017Quantum,childs2017quantum,lloyd2020quantum,childs2021high, Krovi2023improvedquantum,liu2021efficient} and algorithms based on Hamiltonian simulation~\cite{costa2019quantum,Wiesner1996Simulations,ZalkaSimulating1998,arrazola2019quantum,jin2022quantum, babbush2023}.
+Given the slow growth of accessible memory, this imposes a classical ceiling for high resolution wave equation modeling.
+A variety of quantum algorithms have been proposed to simulate both linear and non-linear PDEs.
+These include algorithms based on solving linear equations~\cite{Cao2013Quantum,berry2014high,Berry2017Quantum,childs2017quantum,lloyd2020quantum,childs2021high, Krovi2023improvedquantum,liu2021efficient}, Hamiltonian simulation~\cite{Wiesner1996Simulations,ZalkaSimulating1998,costa2019quantum,arrazola2019quantum,jin2022quantum, babbush2023} and quantum phase estimation~\cite{XuEtAl18, XuEtAl19}, see also~\cite{GiviEtAl20}.
 While many of these algorithms offer impressive performance guarantees, they can lead to deep quantum circuits requiring fault tolerant quantum computers.
-Variational approaches to simulating PDEs \cite{lubasch2020,liu2021,sato2021,kyriienko2021solving,joo2021quantum,budinski2021quantum, albino2022solving,Guseynov2023Depth,liu2023variational} can operate on current Noisy Intermediate Scale Quantum (NISQ) devices \cite{preskill2018quantum}, but are typically heuristic in nature and do not offer asymptotic performance guarantees.
+Variational approaches for simulating PDEs \cite{lubasch2020,liu2021,sato2021,kyriienko2021solving,joo2021quantum,budinski2021quantum, albino2022solving,Guseynov2023Depth,liu2023variational,JakschEtAl23} can operate on current Noisy Intermediate-Scale Quantum (NISQ) devices \cite{preskill2018quantum}, but are typically heuristic in nature and do not offer asymptotic performance guarantees.